TheAio/CC-ALLUDE/README.md

 # CC-ALLUDE
-CC-ALLUDE is a desktop enviorment for computercraft
+CC-ALLUDE or ComputerCraft-AiosLinuxLikeUniqueDesktopEnviorment is a desktop enviorment for computercraft. the desktop enviorments installer lets you pick what tools you want to install, with one exceptions APM is required.